ArendJan/mirte-documentation/doc/programming.rst

    mirte$ sudo systemctl enable mirte-jupyter

-You can now enter Jupyter by brwosing to http://mirte.local:8888 and start a new notebook:
+You can now enter Jupyter by browsing to http://mirte.local:8888 and start a new notebook:

 .. image:: images/jupyter_python.png
      :width: 600